MRWolves/standards/documentation-guide.md

 #### Separation of Responsibilities (AKA: Each Piece of Code Should Have a Job)

 When attempting to understand a piece of code, one of the most natural and effective strategies is to attempt to break the code into pieces and figure out what each piece is responsible for.
+Humans have limited working memory; it is almost impossible to understand the entirety of a nontrivial software project at the same time.

 Unfortunately, it is very easy to write code for which this strategy is doomed to failure, because either: